 Park Entrance Pass - Motorcycle - $15.00 Per motorcycle (valid for 1-7 days from the date of purchase)

-Pedestrian/Cyclist Pass—$10.00.
-This pass is for visitors 16 years of age or older who enter on foot, bicycle, or as part of an organized group not involved in a commercial tour.
+Per-Person Entrance Pass - $10.00 Visitors 16 years or older who enter on foot, bicycle, or as part of an organized group not involved in a commercial tour.

 Annual Park Entrance Pass - $35.00, Admits pass holder and all passengers in a non-commercial vehicle.
 Valid for one year from the month of purchase.